 If you compare both pictures you recognize both lenses have drawbacks.
 But the technology of the progressive lenses accomplished a bigger market share because of them all in one possibility you get.
 Think about a laptop and a wearer with stronger bifocals.
 He has to approach the screen more as his natural posture would be to be able to see it clearly.
 That is nerve-wracking.

 You could still add a segment to get rid of the blurry gap but then you will end up with two lines.
 For some, that´s the solution for most not.
-Besides the gap I mentioned progressive look better.
+Besides the gap, I mentioned progressives look better.
 (Apart from that no-line bifocal lens design)

-As you can see in the picture above there is no option fits all people solution with progressive lenses.
+As you can see in the picture above there is no option that fits all people’s solutions with progressive lenses.
 In the left part of the image, you see a lower-priced progressive lens with standard parameters.
 On the right, you can see a customized progressive lens with an individual set of parameters.
 The difference can be as big as the illustration but it does not have to be as big.

 Why Does the Image Jump When You Switch From Far to Near?

-The reason behind this is prismatic powers in your lenses that changes when you perform eye movements.
+The reason behind this is prismatic powers in your lenses that change when you perform eye movements.
 In fact the more you look out of the center of the lens the more those powers arise.
-This effects are found in most bifocal lens designs and are dependent on the shape of your reading segment and your reading power.
-There are very view lenses on the market you can order without an image jump.
+These effects are found in most bifocal lens designs and are dependent on the shape of your reading segment and your reading power.
+There are very few view lenses on the market you can order without an image jump.
 In most cases, you just get used to it.

 Straight Lines Appear Bent Bifocals vs. Progressive Lenses